Time Off to VOTE

 The California Elections Code section 14001 requires employers to post a notice to employees advising them of provisions for taking paid leave for the purpose of voting in statewide elections.

 Employees are eligible for paid time off for the purpose of voting only if they do not have sufficient time outside of working hours to vote.
 The intent of the law is to provide an opportunity to vote to workers who would not be able to do so because of their jobs.

 Polls are open from 7:00 a.m. to 8:00 p.m.

-You may take as much time as you need to vote, but only two hours of that time will be paid.
+Employees can be given as much time as they need in order to vote, but only a maximum of two hours is paid.

 Employers may require employees to give advance notice that they will need additional time off for voting.

 Employers may require time off to be taken only at the beginning or end of the employee's shift.

 Here is a sample copy of the notice: https://elections.cdn.sos.ca.gov//pdfs/tov-english.pdf